The sound of Indo-European

 Typology and reconstruction: the IE consonants and vowels

 Professor Brent Vine (University of California, Los Angeles):

 PIE mobile accent in Italic: further evidence

-Questions and other notifications of interest should be addressed to Bjarne Simmelkjær Sandgaard Hansen or to one of the other members of the organizing committee.
+Questions should be addressed to Bjarne Simmelkjær Sandgaard Hansen or to one of the other members of the organizing committee.